 If you choose to proceed, you’ll notice that Spot Instances come as unused EC2 instances.
 The only problem is, in the event such an instance is required at an on-demand rate, you’ll only get a two minutes notice to migrate your workloads.

-On a brighter note, however, while this whole arrangement disqualifies Spot Instances for mission-critical workloads, at least you can use them for machine learning, continuous integration and continuous delivery, big data analytics, testing, and many other operations.
+On a brighter note, however, while this whole arrangement disqualifies Spot Instances for mission-critical workloads, you can still use them for machine learning, continuous integration and delivery, big data analytics, testing, and many other operations.

 10. Leverage AWS sizing tools